shawngraham/cdh2020/content/en/tutorials/regex.md

 A regular expression (also called regex) is a powerful tool for finding and manipulating text.
 At its simplest, a regular expression is just a way of looking through texts to locate _patterns_.
 When you search a website for instance (use ctrl+f in most applications to search, by the way), the search box finds exact matches; there's no room for fuzziness.
 A regular expression on the other hand can help you find every line that begins with a number, or every instance of an email address, or whenever a word is used even if there are slight variations in how it's spelled.
 As long as you can describe the pattern you're looking for, regular expressions can help you find it.
 Once you've found your patterns, they can then help you manipulate your text so that it fits just what you need.

 Regular expressions can look pretty complex, but once you know the basic syntax and vocabulary, simple ‘regexes’ will be easy.
-Regular expressions can often be used right inside the 'Find and Replace' box in many text and document editors, such as Sublime Text, Atom, or Notepad++.
-You cannot use Microsoft Word, however!
+Well, I lie.
+I still flub them, but they're getting more... legible.
+Regular expressions can often be used right inside the 'Find and Replace' box in many text editors, such as Sublime Text, Atom, or Notepad++.
+You cannot use them with Microsoft Word, however!

 NB In text editors, you have to indicate that you wish to do a regex search.
-In Sublime Text, you open the search panel from the 'Find' menu (or use the shortcut) and then you need to tick the box that has `.*` in the search panel to enable regular expression searches.
+In Sublime Text and Atom, you open the search panel from the 'Find' menu (or use the shortcut) and then you need to tick the box that has `.*` in the search panel to enable regular expression searches.

 ### Some basic principles

 **Protip**: there are libraries of regular expressions, online.
-For example, if you want to find all postal codes, you can search “regular expression Canadian postal code” and learn what ‘formula’ to search for to find them.
+For example, if you want to find all postal codes, you can search "regular expression Canadian postal code" and learn what 'formula' to search for to find them.

 Also, here is a cheatsheet for [regular expressions in Sublime Text](https://jdhao.github.io/2019/02/28/sublime_text_regex_cheat_sheet/).